marcyano79 - Fotolia

 The tax collection agency is known to have been working on an updated version of its online Check Employment Status for Tax (CEST) tool in anticipation of the IR35 tax avoidance reforms coming into play in the private sector from 6 April 2020.

-From this date, medium-to-large private sector organisations will be responsible for deciding if the contractors they engage with should be taxed in the same way as salaried workers (inside IR35) or as off-payroll employees (outside IR35), making them exempt from having to make National Insurance and Pay As You Earn (PAYE) contributions.
+From this date, medium-to-large private sector organisations will be responsible for deciding if the contractors they engage with should be taxed in the same way as salaried workers (inside IR35) or as off-payroll employees (outside IR35).

 Similar reforms to the way public sector organisations engage contractors came into force in April 2017, and – in the process – absolved contractors from the responsibility of having to self-declare their own tax status.

 HMRC introduced CEST ahead of the public sector reforms coming into play, as a means of alleviating the administrative burden organisations would face as they worked to classify the tax status of every contractor they engage with.

 Ever since its introduction, HMRC has repeatedly defended CEST against claims the results it returns are “error-prone” and “inaccurate”.

 A reworked version of CEST made its debut on 25 November 2019, with HMRC stating in the release notes the latest version had been updated to accommodate end-clients who may not know the worker they are assessing the IR35 status of.